 by Marianna Zetta of Japan Soul Traveler

-Visual, first of all.
-The trip entails three train changes, that give the feeling of slowly leaving modernity behind; once you get off the shinkansen in Hachinohe (roughly three hours from Tokyo), you get on a local train, romantically smaller and older, until getting on the last, tiny two-coaches train that will finally lead you to Mutsu.
+The trip entails three train changes, giving the feeling of slowly leaving modernity behind.
+Once we get off the shinkansen in Hachinohe (roughly three hours from Tokyo) we catch a local train, which is charmingly smaller and older.

-In some way, also the view follows the same trajectory, as if it slowly strips out of all that is modern and contemporary.
-Until you arrive in Mutsu, a city that can’t be qualified as small, but whose exact dimension is quite hard to grasp, and whose outline seems spread on too much territory, like to few butter in bread: the result, desolation.
+In some ways, the view along the journey follows the same trajectory.
+As if it slowly strips out of all that is modern and contemporary, until you arrive in Mutsu.
+It's a city that can’t be qualified as small, but whose exact dimensions are quite hard to grasp, and whose outline seems spread on too much territory.
+Like to little butter on bread.

-Desolation that translates in the feeling of being alone in a lonely place.
-A place that only partially discovered the lights of the blinding modernity of Tokyo, of the various kombini (open 24/7), and the huge depato (department stores) that seem strange oasis in the nothingness.
+Desolation that translates to the feeling of being alone in a lonely place.
+A place that only partially discovered the lights of the blinding modernity of Tokyo, of the various 24/7 kombini, and the huge depato (department stores) that seem like strange oases in the nothingness.

 The rest is silence.
-It should not surprise me, after all Tokyo too is quiet.
+It should not surprise me.
+After all, Tokyo too can be quiet.
 But here the silence is different.
 It is the silence of the faraway.

-The house is small and clean, even though I am too excited to notice all the details right away.
-Aya, my interpreter, steps forward and knocks at the door while we stay back unloading our equipments, and maybe our courage.
+The house is small and clean.
+But I am too excited to notice the details immediately.
+Aya, my interpreter, steps forward and knocks at the door, while we stay back unloading our equipment, and maybe our courage.

 She can not see, she is completely blind, her eyes are wide shut but her smile is immense.

-As I walk to the door, I see the figure of a little old lady, small in height, with with short dyed hair carefully combed, with a with robe perfectly clean.
+As I walk to the door, I see the figure of a little old lady, small in height, with with short dyed hair carefully combed, and with a with perfectly clean robe.
 She cannot see, she is completely blind.
 Her eyes are wide shut but her smile is immense.
-Open, simple.
-I can not believe this is she, and yet she really is the itako I searched for a long time.

-Nakamura-san leads us to a particular room in front of the entrance, where a recess is filled with an altar around with several objects are scattered (trading tools among the others), while food and beverage offerings from clients create a striking contrast.
+Nakamura-san leads us to a particular room in front of the house, where a recess is filled with an altar.
+Around which several objects are scattered (trading tools among the others), while food and beverage offerings from clients create a striking contrast.